-Set in an alternate universe to the popular Avengers movies, the Avengers – Captain America, Iron Man, Thor, Black Widow and Hulk – hold a celebration for the unveiling of a second headquarters in San Francisco and a Helicarrier, the Chimera.
+Set in an alternate universe to the popular Avengers movies, the Avengers – Captain America, Iron Man, Thor, Black Widow and Hulk – celebrate the unveiling of a second headquarters in San Francisco and a Helicarrier, the Chimera.
 The heartwarming day soon turns south when the Taskmaster attacks San Francisco.
 This results in the Golden Gate bridge falling, the destruction of the Chimera and the death of Captain America.

 Marvel’s Avengers has two modes, Campaign and the multiplayer aspect, Avengers Initiative.
 Both of these modes are heavily linked together.
-Character progression goes across both modes and if you level your character up in the campaign then you will have it levelled up in multiplayer.
+Character progression goes across both modes, and if you level your character up in the campaign, you will have it levelled up in multiplayer.
 This has its pros and cons.
-The best part is after beating the campaign, you already have a reasonably levelled character for multiplayer.
+The best part about the game is that you already have a reasonably levelled character for multiplayer when you finish the campaign.
 The bad part is it makes the campaign feel like a labour-intensive grind.

 The campaign starts brilliantly.
 Kamala Khan was in awe of seeing all the avengers at ‘A-Day’ and so was I. The first few hours of assembling the avengers was exciting until the open-world levels began.
 Every few hundred meters new enemies would spawn.
 I’d kill them and then it would repeat.
 The gameplay soon became extremely repetitive.